Queenborough Fishery Trust

 - Cultural and educational enrichment: Support for festivals, arts projects, and educational opportunities

-- Support from appropriate organizations: Individual applicants should have backing from relevant community organizations
+- Support from appropriate organisations: Individual applicants should have backing from relevant community organisations

 The trust appears to take a broad view of its charitable purposes, with trustees having discretion to “make grants for other charitable purposes as they see fit.”